x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 - Microsoft 365 or Office 365 SMTP relay does not require the use of a licensed Microsoft 365 or Office 365 mailbox to send emails.

 - Microsoft 365 or Office 365 SMTP relay has higher sending limits than SMTP client submission.
-Senders are not subject to the limits described in option 1.
+Senders are not subject to the limits described in Option 1.

 ### Requirements for Microsoft 365 or Office 365 SMTP relay